 The origins of self-winding mechanisms date back to the 1770s and 1780s when watchmakers tested them on pocket watches.
 However, the widespread use of such movements got an ignition from World War I when wrist-worn automatic timepieces found their ultimate applicability.

-Read more: Guide to Automatic Watches
+Read more: An Ultimate Guide to Automatic Watches

 Quartz vs Automatic Watch Comparison

 Based on the working mechanisms of quartz and automatic watches, we already have significant differences in our hands that determine one movement’s preference over the other in the eyes of watch wearers.

 However, the differences go far deeper, which you will find in the following table and paragraphs.